Megabit/Blazorise/README.md

 - [#3122](https://github.com/Megabit/Blazorise/issues/3122)
 - [#3150](https://github.com/Megabit/Blazorise/issues/3150)

 We are also aware that there might need to be extra setup when dealing with PWA and offline capabilities if you want your app to remain responsive.
-We are working on providing you with clear steps for these use cases.
+Please check our [PWA docs](https://blazorise.com/docs/pwa) for more information.

 ### 3. Using's